-- (5) Boats and unoccupied trailers, less than 25 feet in length, are permissible if stored in the rear yard more than ten feet from any property line. - (6) In single-family residential districts (R-1), closed refuse or garbage containers, so long as they are not visible from the street, placed to the side of the single-family residence. - (c) In nonresidential districts, exterior storage of personal property may be permitted by variance provided any such property is so stored for purposes related to a use of the property permitted by this chapter and will not be contrary to the intent and purpose of this chapter. - (d) In all districts, all waste, refuse or garbage shall be kept in an enclosed building or properly contained in a closed container designed for such purposes.
+- (4) Off-street parking of licensed passenger automobiles and pickup trucks. - (5) Boats and unoccupied trailers, less than 25 feet in length, are permissible if stored in the rear yard more than ten feet from any property line. - (6) In single-family residential districts (R-1), closed refuse or garbage containers, so long as they are stored behind the front line of the single-family residents on non-collection days, not visible from the street. - (c) In nonresidential districts, exterior storage of personal property may be permitted by variance provided any such property is so stored for purposes related to a use of the property permitted by this chapter and will not be contrary to the intent and purpose of this chapter. - (d) In all districts, all waste, refuse or garbage shall be kept in an enclosed building or properly contained in a closed container designed for such purposes.
 The owner of vacant land shall be responsible for keeping such land free of refuse and weeds.
 Existing uses shall comply with this provision within 90 days following the effective date of the ordinance from which this chapter is derived. - (e) All exterior storage not included as a permitted accessory use, a permitted use, or included as part of a variance, or otherwise permitted by provisions of this chapter, shall be considered as refuse.